programaker-project/Programaker-Core/docs/bridge-communication-protocol.md

 ### Trigger blocks

-Trigger blocks are defined through the following JSON schema
+Trigger blocks represent an operation that is started when a certain event happens, they correspond to Scratch [Hat Blocks](https://en.scratch-wiki.info/wiki/Hat_Block) and are defined through the following JSON schema:

 ```json
 {